CausalEmbed: Auto-Regressive Multi-Vector Generation in Latent Space for Visual Document Embedding

 \section{Abstract}

-Although Multimodal Large Language Models (MLLMs) have shown remarkable potential in Visual Document Retrieval (VDR) through generating high-quality multi-vector embeddings, the substantial storage overhead caused by representing a page with thousands of visual tokens limits their practicality in real-world applications.
+Although Multimodal Large Language Models have shown remarkable potential in Visual Document Retrieval (VDR) through generating high-quality multi-vector embeddings, the substantial storage overhead caused by representing a page with thousands of visual tokens limits their practicality in real-world applications.
 To address this challenge, we propose an auto-regressive generation approach, \method, for constructing multi-vector embeddings.
 By incorporating iterative margin loss during contrastive training, \method encourages the embedding models to learn compact and well-structured representations.
 Our method enables efficient VDR tasks using only dozens of visual tokens, achieving a 30–155$\times$ reduction in token count while maintaining highly competitive performance across various backbones and benchmarks.
 Theoretical analysis and empirical results demonstrate the unique advantages of auto-regressive embedding generation in terms of training efficiency and scalability at test time.
 Consequently, \method introduces a flexible test-time scaling strategy for multi-vector VDR representations and sheds light on the generative paradigm within multimodal document retrieval.
-Our code and model will be released upon paper notification.
+Our code is available at \href{https://anonymous.4open.science/r/CausalEmbed}{this URL}.